raduty/sec-proj/README.md

 # sec-proj
-This is a demo project
+This is a demo project done for learning